Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/01-introduction.md

 <AssemblyInstructionBlock title="Step 2: Use all the information available to you" images={["user-guide/hardware-assembly/instructions.png", "user-guide/hardware-assembly/label_reference.jpg"]}>

-- Before staring a step, read all instructions and view all photos at the bottom of each step
+- Before starting a step, read all instructions and view all photos at the bottom of each step.
 - Most of the labels are scaled 1:1 and can be used to identify parts.

 :::info